EnriqueVerduzco/thermal_data_modifier_windows_version/README.md

 To generate the mask.txt file, open the cropped image in the pynovisao software, run a segmentor and click on the areas of interest.

+"python thermal_data_modifiy.py -act" will run the script for all items in the folder labeled "images"

 This module can be used by calling it as a script:

 ```bash